-Do a search for PowerShell, right-click the result, and click Run as administrator.
+Search for PowerShell, right-click the result, and click the Run as administrator option.

-Use the following command to view all the apps installed in your account:
+Type the following command to view all the apps installed in your device and press Enter:

-You will see a long list of apps and their corresponding description, which can be overwhelming, but you need to do this to know the name of the apps you want to uninstall.
+In the output, you’ll see a long list of apps, which can be overwhelming, but you need to do this to know the name of the apps you want to uninstall.
 For example, if you want to uninstall the Camera app, in the listing you’ll notice that the system name is “Microsoft.WindowsCamera”.

-The commands mentioned above will remove the Camera app from Windows 10, but you can use the same steps to uninstall any Windows Store app.
-However, because the list is extensive and confusing, I’m listing the PowerShell commands to remove apps you typically can’t uninstall using using the Settings app.
+The commands mentioned above will remove the Camera app from Windows 10, but you can use the same steps to uninstall any Microsoft Store app.

 Get-AppxPackage SampleAppName | Remove-AppxPackage

-Example: This command removes the Alarms & Clock app in Windows 10.
+Example: This command removes the Cortana app on Windows 10.

-List of built-in Windows app you can uninstall using PowerShell:
+Here are some of the built-in Windows app you can uninstall using PowerShell:

 Alarms & Clock: Microsoft.WindowsAlarms